Projects under development and construction

 Benefits

-This project, if constructed, will help the UK move towards its zero carbon emissions targets by increasing the stability of the electricity grid with Synchronous Compensator technology.
+This project will help the UK move towards its zero carbon emissions targets by increasing the stability of the electricity grid with Synchronous Compensator technology.
 It will also bring a reduction in energy prices and spend by National Grid on constraints.

 The community benefit fund of £20,000 per year would run for as long as the Greener Grid Park was in operation.
 This fund will be administered by an independent third party, and would cover an area of benefit agreed with local people.